|

-will want to have more than one resume draft.
-You must edit your resume
+than likely will want to have more than one resume draft.
+You must edit

-resume represents you to an employer whom you have never met.
-So take
+Your resume represents you to an employer whom you have never met.
+So

 created your first negative impression.
 Bear in mind that in as little